DocValerian/Rectangalyzer/README.md

 ## testing
 If you like to test the code, just open the test/test.html in your browser.
+There are a few qunit tests already there.

 **Notice:**  the tests are only demonstrational and not extensive.